Security Requirements for Dispensaries by State

 After decades of total bans, the landscape for legal cannabis use in the United States is evolving.
 Though still illegal at the federal level, cannabis is slowly becoming legalized in individual states.

-As of January 2023, cannabis is legal for recreational use in 21 states and the District of Columbia.
-It’s also legal for medicinal use in 39 states and D.C.
+As of September 2023, cannabis is legal for recreational use in 23 states, Guam, and the District of Columbia.
+It’s also legal for medicinal use in 40 states, Guam, and D.C.

 |Alabama, Arkansas, Florida, Iowa, Oklahoma, Pennsylvania, South Dakota, Utah, West Virginia||Yes||No|